ScottSucksAtProgramming/EMScribe/docs/contributing.md

 ### Make Changes

 Implement your feature in the appropriate module or create new modules as needed.
 Ensure your code follows the project's coding standards.
+If your feature involves the CLI, update the CLI module and add new commands or options as necessary.

 ### Write Tests

 Write tests for your new feature in the `tests` directory.
 Ensure each test covers different scenarios and edge cases.
 Use `pytest` for testing.
+If your feature involves the CLI, include tests that verify the new commands or options.

 ### Commit Changes